hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 In order for an Ingress to work in the cluster, there must be an Ingress controller being deployed and running.
 It's the Ingress controller that accesses the certificate and the routing rules defined on the Ingress resource and makes them part of its configuration.

 A variety of Ingress controllers are available for deployment in the cluster, including [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/), [HAProxy](https://github.com/haproxytech/kubernetes-ingress#readme) and [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/).
-Execute the command below to install the Nginx Ingress controller to the cluster using helm:
+Execute the command below to install the Nginx Ingress controller to the cluster using *Helm*:

 ```shell
 $ helm upgrade --install ingress-nginx ingress-nginx \